Bernullys/cs50_sql/README.md

         In the above code, imagine the SET statement to be procuring the user's ID through the application!
         The @ is a canvention for variables in MySQL.

+MySQL Workbench.

+    CREATE DATABASE database_name;

+    DROP DATABASE database_name; Is the same to drop a table and to a column to.

+    To read only a database:
+    ALTER DATABASE database_name READ ONLY = 1;

+    To change read only:
+    ALTER DATABASE database_name READ ONLY = 0;

+    To crate tables on a specific DB I have to right click the DB and set as default schema.

+    Rename table:
+    RENAME TABLE table_name TO new_table_name;

+    ALTER TABLE table_name
+    ADD column DataType;

+    To rename a column:
+    ALTER TABLE table_name
+    RENAME column_name TO new_name;

+    To modify a datatype:
+    ALTER TABLE table_name
+    MODIFY COLUMN column_name new_data_type;

+    Change the position of a column:
+    ALTER TABLE table_name
+    MODIFY column_n data_type
+    AFTER column_m;
+    If we want tha column to be first we can type directly FIRST.